 Closed-form and finite-element solutions are presented for thermal bending and stretching of laminated composite plates.
-The material of each layer is assumed to be elastically and thermoelastically orthotropic and bimodular, i.e., having different properties depending upon whether the fiber-direction normal strain is tensile or compressive.
-The formulations are based on the thermoelastic version of the J. Whitney-N. Pagano laminated plate theory, which includes thickness shear deformations.
-Numerical results are obtained for deflections and neutral-surface positions associated with normal strains in both of the in-plate coordinates.
-The closed-form and finite-eleement results are found to be in good agreement.
+The material of each layer is assumed to be elastically and thermoelastically orthotropic and bimodular, i.e., having different properties depending upon whether the fibre-direction normal strain is tensile or compressive.
+The formulations are based on the thermoelastic version of the Whitney-Pagano laminated plate theory, which includes thickness shear deformations.
+Numerical results are obtained for deflections and neutral-surface positions associated with normal strains in both of the in-plane coordinates.
+The closed-form and finite-element results are found to be in good agreement.